-Don’t confuse between Gator website builder and Hostgator web hosting.
+Don’t confuse Gator website builder and Hostgator web hosting.
 You can your Hostgator web hosting to start a WordPress blog like Lit Blogging.

 And if you want to start a noo-WordPress blogging platform and hosting solution then Gator is the best option.

-- Easy drag and drop website builder to customize your blog and website.
+- Easy drag-and-drop website builder to customize your blog and website.

 - Backups, performance, and security are all handled by HostGator (no headaches).